HugMoraes/HugMoraes/README.md

 - 🚀 I’m currently working on a Machine Learning Project at UFAM

-- 📚 I’m currently studying Machine Learning
+- 📚 I’m currently studying Software Development

-- ⚡ Fun fact: I like to play PC games
+- ⚡ Fun fact: I like to play PC games, chess and Tetri.io

 <br/>